kevincennis/pingr/README.markdown

 Pingr
 ===

-A Node.js utility for testing connection latency
+A simple little Node.js app for assessing connection latency
 ---------------------------------------

 ####To install: